AI Screenr

 Total recruiter time80–125 hrs2–4 hrs (shortlist review)

 • Final hire decisions.
 Never automated.
-Full stop.

 Why Automation Works for First-Round Screening Specifically

-Fairness & Audit Trail in Automated Decisions
+Fairness and Audit Trail in Automated Decisions

 Roles Covered by Automated Screening